 Do water your leaves once they have sprouted and are in the potting mix.
 This will encourage the roots.
 Make sure the potting mix is not over saturated as soggy mix can rot the leaf and your new plant.
 Slightly moist is what you should be aiming for.

 Echeveria Rubin is a superbly slow growing plant and it is likely the leaf babies will take at least a year before they are any substantial size (50mm in diameter).
-We have an article that looks at Rubin & how to care for it here.

 You can let us, and the readers know about your attempts at propagating Echeveria Rubin in the comments below.